parsahmadian/KNN-Numpy-only/README.md

 - Choosing K is non-trivial

 ## 🛠 Tech Stack

 - Python
-- NumPy (read and visualization dataset)
+- NumPy (for calculation and data manipulation)
 - Matplotlib (for visualization and debugging)
+- Scikit-learn **only for StandardScaler / PCA** (optional)

+---

 ## 🚀 Why this project?

-This project focuses on **understanding, not abstraction**.
+This project demonstrates **understanding, not abstraction**.
-It demonstrates my ability to:
+It shows my ability to:

-- Strong understanding of KNN fundamentals
-- Ability to implement algorithms from scratch
+- Implement algorithms from scratch
-- Awareness of real-world limitations and solutions
+- Handle preprocessing and dimensionality reduction
+- Reason about bias–variance tradeoff and distance metrics
+- Visualize high-dimensional data intuitively